msgre/europe/README.md

 will simulate ball passing gate number 1 on board 14.
 Same way you could simulate keyboard events.

+## Administration

+There is standard Django admin interface on http://192.168.99.100:8081/admin.
+You could modify there options, questions, and several other details about game.

 # Details

 ## Database migrations